pierric/tuple-ops/README.md

 MXUInt, Ptr MXUInt, Ptr (Ptr MXUInt), Int)`, in which the first element is return code.
 By `uncons` it, we can extract the return code, throwing an exception when an error is indicated, and return the rest part as result.

+`uncons` also fits  a function returning a return-code only.
+In this case, `()` is the result after extraction.

 ## limits
 only tuple of size up to 16 is supported.